 To help people with low vision or dyslexia to see text on a website, it is important to ensure that your text and background have at least a 4.5:1 colour contrast.
+Icons and controls should have a 3:1 colour contrast.
 There are easy to use free colour contrast tools to check your colours.
 Good colour contrast not only helps those with low vision, but also those with colour blindness, dyslexia and everyone in low light or when they are tired.

 5. Meaningful links

 Knowing where you are going is important and having links that make sense can really help on websites.
 To help make your website more accessible make sure that your links describe their purpose (not just “click here” or “read more”), destination (e.g. home page) and are unique rather than having lots of ‘learn more’ links on a page.
 For example, you would change <a href=”readmore.htm”>Click here</a> for more info> to <a href=”readmore.htm”>Read more information</a>

 6. Heading Structure

 Just as sighted users ‘scan’ a new webpage to see the key information, assistive tech users often use a list of headings to ‘scan’ a page and make sense of the information.
 Therefore, it’s really important to make sure that the visual hierarchy and the hierarchy in the code help users find their way to the relevant information.
 Use page titles, <h1>, <h2> and <h3> tags in a hierarchical way.

 ARIA landmarks identify areas of a web page, helping users to navigate around a page easier.
 There are several available landmark types, but simply adding 3 of them – main, navigation, and search – can greatly enhance the accessibility of your page.
 Find the elements on your page that surround or contain the main body content, main navigation, and site search (this one will probably be a <form> element) and add the appropriate landmark role attribute (role=”main”, role=”navigation”, or role=”search”).